Neural Networks

 1.2 Why Traditional Neural Networks Failed at Sequences

-The first successful neural networks, starting with Frank Rosenblatt's Perceptron and then Feedforward Neural Networks (also called Multilayer Perceptrons), operate on a simple principle: information flows one way from input to output through hidden layers.
-There are no loops, no going backward—just straightforward propagation.
+The first successful neural networks had a simple design.
+Frank Rosenblatt's Perceptron started it all.
+Then came Feedforward Neural Networks—also called Multilayer Perceptrons.
+They work on one straightforward principle: information flows one direction, from input to output through hidden layers.
+No loops.
+No backward connections.
+Just clean, forward propagation.

 1.3 Enter Recurrence: Giving Networks Memory

-Recurrent Neural Networks (RNNs) illustrate this shift.
-The key innovation is the addition of internal memory, called the hidden state.
-This is achieved through a feedback loop—the output from a neuron at one time step is fed back into the network as part of the input for the next time step.
+Recurrent Neural Networks (RNNs) made that shift.
+The key innovation?
+Internal memory, called the hidden state.
+How do they achieve this?
+Through a feedback loop—the output from a neuron at one time step feeds back into the network as part of the input for the next time step.

 Feedforward vs Recurrent Architecture